seqwell/LongPlex/README.md

 # seqWell longPlex kit demultiplex nextflow pipeline

-This is the work flow in nextflow pipeline using lima and bbduk to do demux on pacbio data for seqWell longplex kit.
+This is the work flow in nextflow to do demultiplex on pacbio data for seqWell longplex kit.
+The pipeline uses lima for demultiplex and uses BBDuk for data filtering.
 The workflow is as shown in the image below.
 The workflow starts with hifi bam file, then a three-step lima process is conducted.
 Each lima process will clip off the corresponding barcode.
  - lima demulitplex using neighbor option, get reads with both i7 and i5 seqWell barcode.
 Keep unbarcoded reads which goes to the next lima process.
  - lima demultiplex using i7 barcode on the unbarcoded reads from the previous lima process.
 Keep unbarcoded reads which goes to the next lima process.
  - lima demultiplex using i5 barcode on the unbarcoded reads from the previous lima process.